wn2owg/validate/README.md.txt

 This file contains some high level descriptions that may be useful to those that may want to enhance the validate tool.

 To try or use the tool and understand its capabilities and hopefully benefits read the manpage.
-I deviated from the more cryptic manpage style and added examples to the manpage rather than having a separate tutorial document, which would likely get separated from the source code.
+I deviated from the more cryptic manpage style andadded examples to the manpage rather than having a separate tutorial document, which would likely get separated from the source code.

 All testing has been with java 1.6 and 1.7, in both linux and Windows - absolutely needs at least java 1.5.

 There are many comments in the code, as well as some preamble text in source files.

 For users executing the tool, there are a few options that write useful data to stdout.
 For example a dump of Java supported regexes so you don't have to use a book or javadoc, a full list of options that may be specified in the OPTIONS block, etc.

 FILES